-After completing the exam, examinees will receive a printed score report.
-Should examinees not receive a score report, they can obtain one by going to the Pearson VUE scheduling portal at pearsonvue.com/CDR and sign in with their user ID and password, provided in the eligibility email sent by Pearson VUE.
-Examinees can select View Score Report and print.
-The score report will provide the examinee's scaled score required to pass the examination.
+After completing the exam, candidates will receive a printed score report.
+Should candidates not receive a score report, they can obtain one by going to the Pearson VUE scheduling portal at pearsonvue.com/CDR.
+Once signed in, candidates can select View Score Report to view or print a score report.
+The score report will provide the candidate's scaled score required to pass the examination.
 All test results are subject to verification.

 The examination is scored on a scale of 1-50.
 The minimum scaled score required to pass the examination is always 25.
-However, the number of questions the examinee must answer correctly to obtain the scaled score of 25 varies from one examination to another.
+However, the number of questions the candidate must answer correctly to obtain the scaled score of 25 varies from one examination to another.
 This is because each examination includes a different set of questions.
-Based on examinee responses over time, we know that some questions may be slightly easier or more difficult than others.
-The computer adaptive test format evaluates the examinee's performance compared to the passing standard for the examination.
-The passing standard for the dietitian's examination was established with the implementation of the current test specifications.
+Based on candidate responses over time, it is known that some questions may be slightly easier or more difficult than others.
+The computer adaptive test format evaluates the candidate's performance compared to the passing standard for the examination.
+The passing standard for the dietetic technician examination was established with the implementation of the current test specifications.

-In addition to monitoring the examinee's performance, the computer also monitors the difficulty level of the questions administered.
-If the examinee receives an examination that is slightly more difficult, fewer questions need to be answered correctly to pass the examination.
-Conversely, if the examinee receives a slightly easier examination, more questions must be answered correctly to pass the examination.
-This process ensures that examinees are neither rewarded nor penalized because they took an easier or more difficult examination.
+In addition to monitoring the candidate's performance, the computer also monitors the difficulty level of the questions administered.
+If the candidate receives an examination that is slightly more difficult, fewer questions need to be answered correctly to pass the examination.
+Conversely, if the candidate receives a slightly easier examination, more questions must be answered correctly to pass the examination.
+This process ensures that candidates are neither rewarded nor penalized because they took an easier or more difficult examination.

-In order to protect the security and integrity of the Registration Examination for Dietitians, the Commission on Dietetic Registration does not release to examinees the examination questions or the correct answers.
+In order to protect the security and integrity of the registration examination for dietetic technicians, CDR does not release to candidates the examination questions or the correct answers.